thingsiplay/retroarch-community-playlists/Arcade/FBNeo - Taito (hari82)/README.md

 ## Description

-All Namco Arcade games for FBNeo.
+All Taito Arcade games for FBNeo.
 Based on the listing at [Wikipedia: List of Taito games](https://en.wikipedia.org/wiki/List_of_Taito_games) as a reference, starting from Space Invaders.
 Some titles are left out, in example few Toaplan games.